 4. The Media Session Handler shall populate the Network Assistance Session resource representation in the request with service data flow information and optionally the Policy Template identifier of the network QoS policy currently in force on the media streaming session for which Network Assistance operations are to be performed.
 (The Media AF subsequently uses this information to execute Network Assistance operations in the 5GC.)

-The serviceDataFlowDescriptions property of the Network Assistance Session resource representation is populated by the Media Session Handler and shall declare a set of Service Data Flow templates according to TS 23.503 [33] that describe one or more application data flows comprising the media delivery session.
-Each Service Data Flow template contains exactly one of the following filtering specifications to identify traffic belonging to a media delivery application flow:
+The applicationFlowDescription property of the Network Assistance Session resource representation shall be populated by the Media Session Handler and shall declare a Service Data Flow template according to TS 23.503 [33] that describes the application data flow for which network assistance is sought.
+Exactly one of the following filtering specifications shall be populated in the ApplicationFlowDescription object to identify traffic belonging to a media delivery application flow:

-- a flowDescription object (including 5-tuples, Type of Service, Security Parameter Index, etc.).
+- a packetFilter object (including 5-tuples, Type of Service, Security Parameter Index, etc.).
+A Media Client shall not attempt to instantiate more than one Network Assistance Session at the same time that cites the same set of packet filters.

 - a domainName.
+A Media Client shall not attempt to instantiate more than one Network Assistance Session at the same time that cites the same domainName.

+In addition, the top-level media type of the application flow may be declared in the mediaType property.

+The mediaTransportParameters property shall be omitted

 5. The requestedQoS property may be provided in the Network Assistance Session resource representation to specify an initial network QoS the Media Session Handler wishes to use for the media streaming session.
 If the policyTemplateId property is also populated in the Network Assistance Session resource representation, the Media AF shall return a 400 (Bad Request) HTTP response message if the requested network QoS lies outside the limits specified in the referenced Policy Template.

 - If the requestedQoS property is omitted from the Network Assistance Session resource representation but the policyTemplateId is populated, the Media AF shall use the network QoS currently provisioned in the referenced Policy Template as the floor/ceiling for bit rate recommendations and delivery boosts within the scope of the Network Assistance Session.